-Once a girl has made the decision to pursue the Girl Scout Gold, Silver or Bronze Award, they are asked to complete and send in the Girl Award Notice of Intent.
+Once a girl has made the decision to pursue the Girl Scout Gold, Silver, or Bronze Award, her next step is to complete and send in the Girl Award Notice of Intent.
 The letter does not require girls to earn an award, but helps your council provide support along the way.

 Girls in grades 9-12 who plan to earn the Girl Scout Gold Award are required to attend an orientation to learn about the Gold Award approval process and the characteristics of a successful final project.

-To RSVP for the conference call and to receive the call-in number complete the online registration below.
+To RSVP for the conference call and to receive the call-in number complete the online registration on the right.

 For questions please contact your region's program specialist or email us at firstname.lastname@example.org.

 National Leadership and Mentoring Awards

 Girls in grades 6-12: Are you ready to take on the challenge of earning National Leadership and Mentoring Awards like Service to Girl Scouting Award, Counselor in Training or the Gold Torch?
 Join thousands of other Girl Scouts and take your leadership journey to the next level!
 Find more information and steps to earn the award in your Cadette, Senior, or Ambassador Girl's Guide to Girl Scouting.

 Serve your community and learn new skills by earning these awards: